Celebrate (Mika song)

-"Celebrate" is a song by British singer and songwriter Mika featuring American singer Pharrell Williams.
+"Celebrate" is a song by British singer Mika featuring American musician Pharrell Williams.
 It was released as the lead single of the former's third studio album, The Origin of Love (2012), in the United Kingdom, Europe and America, and the second single in France.
-It was written by the artists alongside Ben Garrett and produced by Peter Hayes and Nick Littlemore.
+It was written by the artists alongside Fryars and produced by the latter, alongside Peter Mayes, and Nick Littlemore.

 The song received generally favorable reviews from music critics.
 Some called it a "great summer song" and praised Pharrell for giving another dimension to Mika's vocals.
 However, some critics dismissed Mika's processed vocals and the song's rhythm.
 The song has charted on the French Singles Chart and on the Belgium Charts, but failed to chart on the UK Singles Chart.

 Background and release

 After the release of "Elle me dit" in 2011, only in French-speaking countries, Mika unveiled a music video for the song "Make You Happy", which is not a single, but is included on The Origin of Love.
 Later, on 14 July 2012, Mika previewed a 30-second clip of the song.
 It was uploaded to Amazon ahead of its official unveiling and was later removed from the online store.
 The song was released on 15 June 2012.